dairyfreeZ/GANs-for-Fitting-SDFs/README.md

 # GANs-for-Fitting-SDFs
-Use GANs to learn the signed distance functions to a mesh
+Use GANs to learn the signed distance field to a mesh Codes will be updated when the paper is submitted
-This program is still ongoing
-Codes will be updated when I finished my paper

 ## Partial Results
 * Experiment results on complex 2D SDFs